DuFanYin/IS212-G8T4/backend/__tests__/README.md

   - TaskService › setTaskProjects › should throw error when task not found
   - TaskService › setTaskProjects › should throw error when not authorized

-- unit/services/userService.test.js (4)
+- unit/services/organizationService.test.js (6)
+  - OrganizationService › getAllDepartments › should return departments with statistics
-  - UserService › should handle user retrieval operations
+  - OrganizationService › getAllDepartments › should handle errors when fetching departments
-  - UserService › should handle user creation and updates
+  - OrganizationService › getTeamsByDepartment › should return teams with user counts
-  - UserService › should handle reset token operations
+  - OrganizationService › getTeamsByDepartment › should handle errors when fetching teams
+  - OrganizationService › getAllTeams › should return all teams with statistics
-  - UserService › should handle error cases
+  - OrganizationService › getAllTeams › should handle errors when fetching all teams

 #### Controller Tests